dunisan/OOP_Assignment2/README.md

 # OOP_Assignment2

-This project is assignment num 2 in OOP class.
+This project is assignment 2 in OOP class.
 The project is built from 2 part.

 ## part A
 In the first part, we perform a task in 3 different ways.
+The task is to create n files and then count the number of lines in 3 different ways.
-First time we perform without threads, second time with threads, and in the last time using threadpool.
+First time we count without threads, second time with threads, and in the last time using threadpool. we will analyze the different ways.

 ## part B

-In this part we are building in new threadpool that can dicide which thread, will run ecording to it's prioraty.
+In this part we are building a new threadpool that can give priority to the different tasks.

 ### part A in detail